bradleygolden/.vim/README.md

 ###If you're using C or C++:
 	$ vim ~/.vim/c-support/templates/Templates
-	Modify the Author, AuthorRef, Company, Copyright, Email, License, and Organization
+	Modify the Author, AuthorRef, Company, Copyright, Email, License, and Organization to your information

 ###Install the Solarized Theme for your terminal or IDE
 	[Solarized Theme Website](http://ethanschoonover.com/solarized)